coveooss/sf-case-assist-cookbook/README.md

 The Demo Flow contains the following screens:

 1. A first screen where the user can enter a Subject and a Description for their case and can see the strength of this Description, using the Description Strength Indicator, as well as the predictions to help classify their case.
-The user can see the predictions for the Case Priority, Case Type, and Case Reason fields as he types in the Subject and the Description inputs.
+The user can see the predictions for the Case Priority, Case Type, and Case Reason fields as they type in the Subject and Description inputs.
 2. A second screen where documents will be suggested to the user based on the text entered in the case Subject and Description.
 The user can read more about each document suggestion with the help of the Quickview and can also leave their feedback on each document.
 3. A confirmation screen that the case was created.